Jason London

-Jason Paul London (born November 7, 1972) is an American actor, known for his roles as Randall "Pink" Floyd in director Richard Linklater's film Dazed and Confused (1993), Jesse in The Rage: Carrie 2 (1999), and Rick Rambis in Out Cold (2001).
+Jason Paul London (born November 7, 1972) is an American actor.
+Since his breakout role as Reese Witherspoon's love interest Court Foster in The Man In the Moon (film debut, 1991), he has often featured as a leading man, with notable roles as Randall "Pink" Floyd in director Richard Linklater's film Dazed and Confused (1993), Bobby Ray in To Wong Foo, Thanks for Everything!
+Julie Newmar (1995), Tom Meyer in Broken Vessels (1998), Jesse in The Rage: Carrie 2 (1999), Todd Boomer in My Teacher's Wife (1999), Jason in Jason and the Argonauts (2000), Rick Rambis in Out Cold (2001), skateboard professional Jimmy Wilson in Grind (2003), Mike in Killer Movie (2008), Chet in The Martini Shot (2023), and Deacon in Neglected (2026).

 Early life

 London was born in San Diego, California, the son of Debbie (née Osborn), a waitress, and Frank London, a sheet metal worker.
 He was raised mainly in DeSoto, Texas.
 After having divorced Jason's father, his mother moved the family 13 times in six years.
 His identical twin brother, Jeremy, is younger by 27 minutes and is also an actor, working mostly in television.
-The twins have acted alongside each other in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7^{th} Heaven, entitled "Smoking."
+The twins have acted alongside each other in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7th Heaven, entitled "Smoking."

 The twin boys had a younger sister, Dedra, who was also an actor.
 Dedra London died in a car accident in 1992 at the age of 16.

 Career

 London began his career in his junior year of high school.
 His brother, Jeremy, wanted to audition for the movie The Man in the Moon (1991).
 London gave his brother a ride to the audition and tried for the part as well.
 He resulted in getting the part and his brother was his stunt double.

-London later received what would become his most popular role as Randall “Pink” Floyd in the movie Dazed and Confused (1993).
+London later received what would become his most popular role as Randall "Pink" Floyd in the movie Dazed and Confused (1993).

+In 1995, he starred in the film Fall Time alongside David Arquette, Stephen Baldwin, and Mickey Rourke.
+The movie was premiered at the Sundance Film Festival and was nominated for the Grand Jury Prize, ultimately losing to The Brothers McMullen.

 London has enjoyed success starring mostly as a rebellious, edgy young addict in feature films such as Broken Vessels (1998) and $pent (2000).
 He starred as Jason in the NBC miniseries Jason and the Argonauts (2000).
 He also starred in Poor White Trash (2000) playing sleazy ladies' man Brian Ross.